×

 Regardless of whether you pay all at once or in monthly instalments, your final price will be the same; that’s not necessarily the case with other providers, many of whom will charge interest for their monthly payments.

 It goes without saying that, whether you’re opting for a simple direct cremation, or a more traditional funeral, funerals can be expensive.
-The burden of paying for one can bring a lot of stress into our lives at a moment when we could be vulnerable with grief.
-If you find yourself struggling to find a way of paying for a funeral, there are some support schemes out there which could help you.
+The pressures of paying for one can bring a lot of turmoil into our lives at a moment when we could be vulnerable with grief.
+If you find yourself struggling to find a way of paying for a funeral, there are some bereavement support schemes out there which could help you.

-The Department of Work and Pensions (DWP) runs two schemes for the benefit of those in need: The Bereavement Support Payment and The Funeral Expenses Payment.
-You may also be able to access your loved one’s bank or building society account in order to pay funeral costs directly from funds held there; this can be done through the Grant of Probate scheme.
+The Department of Work and Pensions (DWP) runs two schemes for the benefit of those in need: the Bereavement Support Payment and the Funeral Expenses Payment.
+You may also be able to access your loved one’s bank or building society account in order to pay funeral costs directly from funds held there; this can be done by obtaining a Grant of Probate.
+These methods could help you to claim back funeral costs.

 You can find some helpful information from Money Saving Expert which talks about what to avoid when shopping for a funeral plan.
 For instance, they recommend steering clear of plans which let you pay in fixed monthly instalments until you are 90 years old, or until you die, as these are technically not funeral plans, but a form of over-50s life insurance.